vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 DEK stands for Data Encryption Key and is the key that is used to encrypt individual virtual machine objects, like the NVRAM file where vTPM data is stored, VMDKs, etc. In vSphere, the DEK is encrypted with a KEK and written into the virtual machine configuration file for portability (replication, backups, etc.).

+### What is a wrapping key?

+A wrapping key is what is stored in the KMS, and encrypts the KEK in the same manner that the KEK encrypts the DEK.

 ### Can the backups of key providers be automated?

 Yes, you can use the vCenter File-Based Backup & Restore function which also backs up key provider data as part of the overall vCenter backup.

 ### Can I have more than one Standard Key Provider?

 Yes, you can have up to 32 key providers, of any combination.
-However, only one key provider can be set as default.
+However, only one key provider can be set as default per vCenter, and one per cluster (vCenter defaults and cluster defaults can be different).
+Additionally, vSAN can be set independently, on a per-cluster basis.

 ### How does the Standard Key Provider work with Enhanced Linked Mode (ELM)?

 Key providers only serve hosts that are directly attached to a vCenter, and are not automatically replicated between the vCenters that participate in Enhanced Linked Mode.
+Configure the individual vCenter key providers separately.

+### How does the Standard Key Provider work with vCenter Groups?

+Yes. vCenter Groups are a federated version of Enhanced Linked Mode (ELM) and follow the same rules.
+Key providers only serve hosts that are directly attached to a vCenter, and are not automatically replicated between the vCenters that participate.
 Configure the individual vCenter key providers separately.

 ### I have many vCenters.
 Should I configure them all with different Standard Key Provider instances, or should I use the same one everywhere?